alchemy-fr/Phraseanet-Docs/en/Admin/Console.rst

    The setup command has been added in version 3.8

-Phraseanet provides a setup command line utility :
+Phraseanet provides a setup command line utility:

 .. code-block:: bash

     php bin/setup

-This command results in such screen output :
+This command results in such screen output:

 .. code-block:: bash